algosup/2024-2025-project-3-quickest-path-team-4/README.md

 1. Download the project:

     1. Open your terminal.

         - For Windows:

             - Type the `windows+R` keys, type `cmd` and press enter.

         - For MacOS:

             - Type the `command+space` keys, type `terminal` and press enter.

     2. Clone this repository by typing git clone `https://github.com/algosup/2024-2025-project-3-quickest-path-team-4`.

     3. Type cd `2024-2025-project-3-quickest-path-team-4` to get into the project's directory.

-2. Check if everything was installed correctly:
+3. Check if everything was installed correctly:

-    a.
-Still in the terminal, type `cd src` to get into the source folder.
+    1. Still in the terminal, type `cd src` to get into the source folder.

-    b.
-Make sure there is a `.csv` files in the `src` folder.
+    2. Make sure there is a `.csv` files in the `src` folder.

 ## How to run the program: